directus/directus/docs/getting-started/introduction.md

 ## What is Directus?

 **Directus is an open-source platform that provides a real-time API and intuitive Admin App for your custom database.**
-Built on node.js and vue.js 3, it allows both administrators and non-technical users to view and manage the content/data stored within pure SQL databases.
-It can be used as a headless CMS for managing project content, a database client for modeling and viewing raw data, or as a standalone customizable WebApp.
+Built on [Node.js](https://nodejs.dev) and [Vue](https://vuejs.org), it allows both administrators and non-technical users to view and manage the content/data stored within pure SQL databases.
+It can be used as a headless CMS for managing project content, a database client for modeling and viewing raw data, or as a standalone customizable Web App.

 ::: tip What's in a name?